CrMaBaPu/CrMaBaPu.github.io/docs/theory/neural-state-space.md

 -**Task-related dynamics**: Shared patterns of state transitions -**Cognitive states**: Common modes of brain activity

-This theoretical framework provides the foundation for understanding how neural state space analysis can reveal the shared patterns of brain activity across your multi-session EEG recordings, enabling insights into the common cognitive and neural processes that underlie human behavior.
+This theoretical framework provides the foundation for understanding how neural state space analysis can reveal the shared patterns of brain activity across a multi-session EEG recordings, enabling insights into the common cognitive and neural processes that underlie human behavior.